lavishdadwani/Sangam/README.md

 # Food Delivery (Mini Mart)

-A full-stack food delivery platform with role-based dashboards for **customers**, **restaurant owners**, and **delivery partners**.
+A full-stack food delivery platform with role-based dashboards for **customers**, **restaurant Owners**, and **delivery partners**.
 Users can browse local restaurants, place multi-shop orders, pay via Razorpay, track deliveries in real time on a map, and get help from an AI chatbot powered by Google Gemini.

 ---